fchastanet/bash-tools-framework/doc/guides/Options/functionGroup.md

 ## Description

-`Options::generateGroup` has generated this Group function to use with `__group` option of the function `Options::generateOption` in order to group options when using `Options::generateCommand`.
+`Options::generateGroup` generated this function that allows to group options.

+The function generated can be use with `--group` option of the function `Options::generateOption` in order to group options when using `Options::generateCommand`.

 ## Syntax